-In many applications, these scoring functions are manually specified to give the user fine control.
+In many deployed applications, these scoring functions are manually specified to give the user fine control.
 This approach requires users to manually adjust a set of parameters to tune the scoring function-a procedure which is likely to be error prone for any sufficiently complex function.
-Additionally, these manually specified models tend to be relatively simple, such as rule-based statements, feature weights in linear functions, and other straightforward models that can be easily understood and specified by the average user.
-These simple scoring functions may be insufficient to capture a user's true intentions, such as bi-modal interests.
+Additionally, this approach requires users to have detailed knowledge of the model parameters and their interactions.
+Therefore, these manually specified models tend to be relatively simple, such as rule-based statements, feature weights in linear functions, and other straightforward models that can be easily understood and specified by the average user.
+However, these simple scoring functions may be insufficient to capture a user's true intentions, such as bi-modal interests.